COSC3020/theory-vs-practice-swilso59-2/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

   - Asymptotic analysis ignores constant factors and lower order terms
-  - Hardware is anot often considered while conducting asymtotic analysis
+  - Hardware is not often considered while conducting asymtotic analysis
   - The use of loose bound during analysis.
 This could lead to an algorthim being much faster then the analysis suggests